-If you do not pass the test, you will need to re-visit the training and/or look at the other guidance available to you (see: www.bath.ac.uk/asc/study-skills/academic-integrity.html) or as required by your Director of Studies, and then take the test again.
+If you do not pass the test, you will need to re-visit the training and/or look at the other guidance available to you or as required by your Director of Studies, and then take the test again.

 You will not be able to progress beyond the next progression point in your studies, irrespective of your programme marks, until you pass this test.
 Ultimately this means that, if you have not passed the test, you will not be able to receive your award.
 Your Director of Studies will be able to confirm when the next progression point occurs for your stage of your programme.